 - Famous Musicians- Find out about famous singers and bands from Birmingham.
 Listen to some of their music.
 Ask your child to list what they like/dislike about the music.
 What genre of music is it?
 Does it remind them of any singers or bands that they know?
 Create a fact file about the musician/s. - Making Music- Task your child with making a variety of shakers.
 Using empty bottles from the recycling, fill them with different dry foods/things from the garden.
 How can they make the shakers sound different?
 Ask your child to use the shakers during their family song performance (see above).
-They could also write a set of instructions for making your own musical shakers. - Making More Music!- Can your child use different parts of their body to make music e.g. clicking fingers, stamping feet.
+They could also write a set of instructions for making your own musical shakers. - Making More Music!
+Can your child use different parts of their body to make music e.g. clicking fingers, stamping feet.
 After this, ask your child to design a new instrument.
 This could be an instrument that belongs to the woodwind or brass family.
 They can draw and label their design and then make it using materials from the recycling.
 Does it work?
 Ask your child to record 3 ways they could improve their design. - The Four Seasons- Vivaldi wrote The Four Seasons during the early Classical period.
 Divide a piece of paper into 4 and ask your child to draw each season in each box as they listen to the music here.
 Discuss how each movement sounds different e.g. Spring is energetic and has a fast tempo. - What can I Hear?
 Ask your child to visit different places in the home and garden.
 Get them to list all of the different sounds that they can hear e.g. the humming of the fridge.
 Which room is the noisiest?
 Encourage them to use words such as volume, tempo, pitch and beat.
 After this, ask your child to record the sounds and play them to the family.
 Can the family guess where the sound is coming from?
 Alternatively, your child can replicate the sound and the family could guess this way instead.

-Please tweet any pictures or activities for Mr Taylor to see on Twitter, or upload any work and photographs to the school scrapbook areas on the website.
-The class twitter page is @Y1stlukesfrod ©

-Please try to check in on the class discussion page at least once every week.
+Please add any work or photographs to the scrapbook area on the website.
+Alternatively, tweet your work to the class page for us to see! 🕲 @Y2stlukesfrod Please try to check in on the class discussion page at least once every week.